 ICEUR Master Class with Vladislav Maslennikov:

-of the political controversies between the EU and Russia, relations have been scaled down to minimal interaction.
+As a consequence of the political controversies between the EU and Russia, relations have been scaled down to minimal interaction.
 But Russian FM sees a silver lining.

 ICEUR Round Table with Alexander Sinkievich and Arseni Sivitski:

-The major message that our guests put across was that the traditional stereotypes about Belarus do not hold any longer.
+West wind prevails over East wind?
+New business opportunities in Belarus The major message that our guests put across was that the traditional stereotypes about Belarus do not hold any longer.
 Belarus today has come a long way from the “last dictatorship in Europe”, it has taken such important steps in the field of human rights as releasing political prisoners and freezing the death penalty.
 Authorities no longer crack down on dissent and they withdraw unpopular measures.
 The unfavorable economic situation, however, may force them to introduce reform measures that go with social hardships, which in turn could necessitate some political repression.
 This puts the current regime between a rock and a hard place, as the gloomy economic outlook will enforce reforms sooner or later.

 ICEUR Master Class with Valeriy Solovey